eparey/pesci/wiki/Input-Files.md

         [1] "B" "C" "C"
         ```

-- **2. Scanpy h5ad file**
+- **Accepted format 2: Scanpy h5ad file**

-    Alternatively, for datasets processed with scanpy, pesci can directly work with .h5ad files, provided the raw counts are stored in the object.
-In practice, pesci will first check for the presence of a 'counts' layer, then for data.raw.X, and if none of these are found in the object pesci will check that the data.X contains integer count values, if yes pesci will use it, otherwise an error will be returned.
+    Alternatively, for datasets processed with scanpy, **pesci can directly work with .h5ad files**, provided the **raw counts** are stored in the object.
+In practice, pesci will first check for the presence of a 'counts' layer, then for data.raw.X, and if none of these are found in the scanpy AnnData object pesci will check that the data.X contains integer count values, if yes pesci will use it, otherwise an error will be returned.

-    Cluster annotations are expected to be stored in the scanpy AnnData object saved as .h5ad, so no additional file is necessary - simply specify the name of the annotation column within the object to --clusters1 (or --clusters2).
+    Cluster annotations are expected to be stored in the scanpy AnnData object saved as .h5ad, hence no additional file is necessary - simply specify the **name of the annotation column** (i.e. in data.obs) within the object to --clusters1 (or --clusters2).

     The following code snippet shows how to generate an .h5ad file from a CellRanger(-like) directory (as generated in the previous section or as produced by CellRanger), as an alternative accepted format.